nosyrbllewe/LLASDecryptor/README.md

 ### Getting Data Files
 1. Turn on SIFAS and download all of the files
 2. Get the unique decryption key from PlayerPrefs file (likely requires root).
+It is labeled as "SQ" in the XML file.
 Fortunately, this should only need to be done once per installation.
 The path is likely similar to "data/data/com.klab.lovelive.allstars/sharedprefs/com.klab.lovelive.allstars.v2.playerprefs.xml"
 3. Copy the folder from "/sdcard/Android/data/com.klab.lovelive.allstars/files/files" containing the downloaded files to your computer.
 This is the "Input" folder from above.

 ### To Do
-- Add ability to retrieve only portion of audio files (e.g music or voice lines)
+- Add official support for the English server
-- Rewrite UI to be OS agnostic (e.g Blazor Desktop) to allow function on Mac and Linux
+- Rewrite UI to be OS agnostic (e.g Blazor Desktop or Avalonia) to allow function on Mac and Linux